desouzas/material2/DEV_ENVIRONMENT.md

 # Developer guide: getting your environment set up

 1. Make sure you have `node` installed with a version at _least_ 5.5.0.
-2. Run `npm install -g angular-cli` to install the Angular CLI.
-3. Fork the `angular/material2` repo.
+2. Fork the `angular/material2` repo.
-4. Clone your fork.
+3. Clone your fork.
    Recommendation: name your git remotes `upstream` for `angular/material2` and `<your-username>` for your fork.
 Also see the [team git shortcuts](https://github.com/angular/material2/wiki/Team-git----bash-shortcuts).
-5. From the root of the project, run `npm install`.
+4. From the root of the project, run `npm install`.

-To build the project, run `ng build`.
+To build the project, run `npm run build`.
-To watch for changes and automatically rebuild, run `ng build --watch`

-To bring up a local server, run `ng serve`.
+To bring up a local server on port 4200, run `npm run demo-app`.
 This will automatically watch for changes and rebuild.
-After the changes rebuild, the browser currently needs to be manually refreshed.

 ### Running unit tests

-To run unit tests, run `npm test` or use the CLI with `ng test`.
+To run unit tests, run `npm test`.

 ### Running e2e tests